Guard of honour held for 'forever 13' Kaylee Black by teammates at her funeral

 Hundreds attended the funeral today for tragic 13-year-old Kaylee Black.

-Her funeral service took place at Seaview Presbyterian Church at 10.15am and afterwards at Ballyclare Cemetery.
+Her funeral service, led by Rev Edwards Hyndman, took place at Seaview Presbyterian Church at 10.15am and afterwards at Ballyclare Cemetery.

-The teen who played for Crusaders Strikers FC’s underage team, died after going missing last week.
+The 13-year-old, who played for Crusaders Strikers FC’s underage team, died after going missing last week.

+Mourners at Kaylee’s funeral wore Crusaders shirts, and her white coffin was adorned with the badge of the north Belfast football club.

+Kaylee’s funeral cortege walked past Crusaders’ Seaview stadium before the teenager was laid to rest.

 A minute’s silence was observed before the Irish Cup Final between Crusaders FC and Ballymena United on Sunday.